5. Installation – Mastering Plone 6 development

 This chapter provides instructions on how to install Plone with the training code.

-For installation, deployment and hosting of Plone in general, see Installation on docs.plone.org.
+For installation, deployment and hosting of Plone in general, see Admin guide on docs.plone.org.

 5.1.
 Technologies and Tools#